 The Longer Story

 My relationship with words has been a tumultuous one, to say the least.
 Soon after being born, it became obvious that I had a speech impediment; I had to manually learn every consonant sound, and I wasn’t able to pronounce my name properly until I was eight.
 Thankfully, I overcame this challenge and try to say as much as I can to make up for lost time.
-However, a few years later, in high school, I was diagnosed with dyslexia, something my first drafts still show off to this day.
-Somehow, despite all the hurdles, I still found a place in my heart for words.
-I loved how I could make any world imaginable by simply speaking it into existence.
-With this love of other worlds, I gravitated to history, loving the infinite number of stories in our past, and found a particular fascination with folklore (a place where stories, humans, and history all come together).
-From this convergence, my own stories started to flow in earnest.
+However, a few years later, in high school, I was diagnosed with dyslexia, something my first drafts proudly display to this day.
+Despite all the hurdles, my heart always found piece in the depths of a story and so I naturally fell in love with words and the beauty they inspire.

-Now, taking inspiration from wherever I can, I write in a manner that both delights my inner child and captivates my adult self.
-Whether it be fiction, poetry, or beyond, my writing is immersed in an unmistakable blend of history, folklore, and nature, with a healthy dose of the weird and wild.
 When I’m not writing, I occupy my time with an endless parade of other projects.
-From making maps, diving into an unknown facet of history, making board games, or tending to my fish, one thing always remains true: no matter what the project, at the heart of each is a compelling story.
+From making maps, losing myself in history, crafting board games, or tending to my fish, one thing remains constant: at the heart of each is a rich story.

-Looking for more words?
+Looking for more?

 Want to support what I’m doing?

 I want this website’s content to be as accessible as possible, so there is no obligation or expectation that I should get anything in return; the fact that you are on it, reading this right now, is good enough for me at the moment.
-That being said, life isn’t easy if you feel that my work is worth it, and want to say thank you, AND you don’t have anything else to do with your spare change, I wouldn’t say no to a coffee…
+That being said, life isn’t easy.
+If you feel that my work is worth it, and want to say thank you, AND you don’t have anything else to do with your spare change, I wouldn’t say no to a coffee…

 Want to know where else I am?